idev4u/concourse-ci-kube/README.md

 # The missing kubernetes deployment for Concourse-Ci

 ## Goal
-This project was build to bring Concourse-Ci to Bluemix Container Service, which is based on kubernetes.
+This project was build to bring Concourse-Ci to IBM Cloud Container Service, which is based on kubernetes.
 If someone else has the need to deploy Concourse-Ci to kubernetes he/she should also benefit from this project.

 ## Pre Requirements